Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/eng/terraform/README.md

 2. Run `terraform init` to retrieve remote modules.
 3. Run `terraform plan` to review pending changes.
 4. Run `terraform apply` to deploy the resources.

+Finally, migrate the state into the newly created Terraform remote state azure storage account.

+1. Create a copy of the `backend.tf.example` file renamed to `backend.tf`
+2. Look up the Terraform remote state bucket using `terraform output azure_storage_tfstate`.
+Note this value for later use.
+3. Copy the value from the previous step into the placeholder for the storage account name.
+4. Enter the resource group name from your `terraform.tfvars` file in the placeholder for the resource group name.
+5. Run `terraform init` and when prompted, allow the state to be copied to the bucket.